ADN-DevTech/3dsMax-Python-HowTos/README.md

 - Installing the HowTos will add menu items to 3ds Max, and is documented [here](doc/install.md)
 - After an update from github it is necessary to reinstall to get everything working as expected

-## Packages that are not examples but that are provided in this repo

-- [menuhook](/src/packages/menuhook/README.md) is not meant to be an example (but is still interesting as such!) but as a way of attaching Python functions to 3ds Max menu items.
-The menuhook package is used by most of the other samples.

-- [realoadmod](/src/packages/reloadmod/README.md) is small tool that will reload all development modules in one operation

-- [mxvscode](/src/packages/mxvscode/README.md) is a small tool that will automatically import ptvsd (the VSCode debugging interface) during the startup of 3ds Max and make it accept remote connections.
-This may slow down the startup of 3ds Max quite a bit and is meant as a developer-only tool.

 ## Python How Tos

 The samples below are translations of [MAXScript How Tos](https://help.autodesk.com/view/3DSMAX/2020/ENU/?guid=GUID-25C9AD58-3665-471E-8B4B-54A094C1D5C9) that